awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

 You can adapt these files for use with AWS Proton\.

-## Bring your infrastructure as code to AWS Proton<a name="proton-tmp-files"></a>
+#### Bring your infrastructure as code to AWS Proton<a name="proton-tmp-files"></a>

-With slight modifications, you can use [Example 1](#ag-env-cfn-example) as an infrastructure as code \(IaC\) file for an environment template bundle that AWS Proton uses to deploy an environment as shown in [Example 3](#ag-proton-env-cfn-example)\.
+With slight modifications, you can use [Example 1](#ag-env-cfn-example) as an infrastructure as code \(IaC\) file for an environment template bundle that AWS Proton uses to deploy an environment \(as shown in [Example 3](#ag-proton-env-cfn-example)\)\.

 Instead of using the CloudFormation parameters, you use [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) syntax to reference parameters that you have defined in an [Open API](https://swagger.io/docs/specification/data-models/) based [schema file](ag-schema.md)\.
 These input parameters are commented for your convenience and referenced multiple times in the IaC file\.
-This way, AWS Proton can audit and check parameter values, as well as match and insert output parameter values in one IaC file to parameters in another IaC file\.
+This way, AWS Proton can audit and check parameter values\.
+It can also match and insert output parameter values in one IaC file to parameters in another IaC file\.

 As administrator, you can add the AWS Proton `environment.inputs.` namespace to the input parameters\.
-When you reference environment IaC file outputs in a service IaC file, you can add the `environment.outputs.` namespace to the outputs, such as `environment.outputs.ClusterName` and `environment.outputs.ECSTaskExecutionRole`\.
-Finally, you surround them with moustache brackets and quotation marks\.
+When you reference environment IaC file outputs in a service IaC file, you can add the `environment.outputs.` namespace to the outputs \(for example, `environment.outputs.ClusterName`\)\.
+Last, you surround them with moustache brackets and quotation marks\.

 With these modifications, your CloudFormation IaC files can be used by AWS Proton\.

-## Example 3: AWS Proton environment infrastructure as code file<a name="ag-proton-env-cfn-example"></a>
+#### Example 3: AWS Proton environment infrastructure as code file<a name="ag-proton-env-cfn-example"></a>

 ```
 AWSTemplateFormatVersion: '2010-09-09'